golincode/golin-code-academy/creating-websites/hour-1/html-hour-1.md

 ```

 ## HTML5 goodness
-- HTML5 has introduced a new set of tags which gives extra semantic value
+- HTML5 has introduced a new set of tags which gives extra meaning to the elements.

 ```
 <nav></nav>